shuijinsan/PQ-ZK-eSIM/artifact/terminal/lpa/README.md

 # LPA reference application

 The LPA frontend is an Android application implemented in Kotlin with a native JNI bridge.
-It is provided as reference system integration software and is not required for the paper's artifact claims.
-The end-to-end command-line demo models the LPA in the C process.
+It is provided as reference system integration software and is not required for Claims 1 through 5.
+The protocol command-line demo models the LPA in the C process.